-The best left-handed gaming mouse is a bit of a niche market.
-It always feels, from a left-hander's perspective, that there are never enough left-handed gaming mice, even though all it would take is a simple mirroring of an existing device (note: I am not a gaming mouse designer or engineer).
+The best left-handed gaming mouse market is a bit of a niche on, I'll give you that.
+From a lefty's perspective, it always feels, that there are never enough left-handed gaming mice, even though all it would take is a simple mirroring of an existing device (note: I am not a gaming mouse designer or engineer).

 Nonetheless, while genuine left-handed gaming mice are very hard to come by - the ones that are genuinely designed for us - there are more pointers out there than ever, vying to be the best left-handed gaming mouse for you.
 Gone are the days of just making do and training yourself with a regular or righty mouse (which is never quite the same as having something that's designed specifically for a left hand), and we're now able to enjoy a range we can really get stuck in to.
 This typically takes the form of ambidextrous mice, but at least there are way more models and customization options to choose from nowadays.

 This list is, naturally, made all the more relevant by the very recent release of Razer's left-handed Naga mouse.
 This is a superb entry to the left-handed mouse market and one that will take it by storm in the weeks to come.
-When you team it with your favorite machine, such as one of the best gaming PCs - like the ASUS ROG GA15 that I use in my setup - the results are fantastic.
+When you team it with your favorite machine, such as one of the best gaming PCs - like the ASUS ROG GA15 that I use in my setup - or something from the upcoming Prime Day laptop deals, the results are fantastic.
 You'll have a new lease of PC gaming life.

 The Razer Naga Left-Handed Edition is definitely the best left-handed gaming mouse you can buy right now.
 It takes the familiar shape that the original Naga Trinity made famous, thus making it perfectly ergonomic for lefties.
 It has the 12-button arrangement on the thumb side to harness the multi-function use of its predecessor, too.